Therapy Type: Small Molecule (timeline)

 Condition(s): Alzheimer's Disease, Dementia with Lewy Bodies

-U.S. FDA Status: Alzheimer's Disease (Phase 1), Dementia with Lewy Bodies (Phase 2)
+U.S. FDA Status: Alzheimer's Disease (Inactive), Dementia with Lewy Bodies (Inactive)

 Company: Allergan plc, Sosei Heptares

-In 2015 and 2016, Heptares ran two Phase 1 trials of HTL0018318 in Japan, in 84 and 28 participants, respectively (company press release, press release).
-In 2016 and 2017, Heptares ran two Phase 1 trials in London, one to evaluate bioavailability of three different doses in 37 healthy volunteers, and one to study single and multiple dose administration in 54 healthy volunteers.
+In 2015 and 2016, Heptares ran two Phase 1 trials of HTL0018318 in Japan, in 84 and 28 participants, respectively.
+In 2016 and 2017, Heptares ran two Phase 1 trials in London, one to evaluate bioavailability of doses up to 35 mg in 40 healthy volunteers, and one to study single and multiple dose administration in 57 healthy elderly volunteers.
+Results of both trials are published.
+The drug was well-tolerated in single doses, and in multiple doses up to 25 mg.
+Cholinergic adverse events included nausea, sweating, and increased blood pressure and heart rate, especially at higher doses and in elderly participants.
+Pharmacokinetics were dose-proportional, and CSF concentrations reached 30 percent of blood levels.
+Single and multiple doses were associated with some improvements on tests of working memory and learning (Bakker et al., 2020; Bakker et al., 2021).
 In 2018, Heptares ran a Phase 1b study in four European countries, comparing three doses to placebo given for four weeks in 60 AD patients as an add-on to standard of care.

 No Available Further Reading